Some Simple Advice for Tweens and Teens

 7. No one is “better” than you, and don’t let anyone make you think differently!

 You have probably heard this before, and there is a reason why the adults in your life tell you this!
 It’s because it’s true!
 Some kids feel badly about themselves and find that the only way to make themselves feel better is to put others down.
 So they make fun of what you are wearing.
 They may say you’re not good at something that they know means a lot to you.
 You do something well, and they say they can do it better.
-Typically, the children who try to put you down are the children who feel most insecure.
-Remember that children who feel good about themselves simply do not need to put others down.
+They may call you “too emotional” or “too sensitive” after upsetting you.
+The children who try to put you down are often children who feel insecure or don’t feel good about themselves.
+Or they are hurting in some way that you know nothing about and are actually in need of compassion, but are going about it all wrong.
 Do not let others who insult you make you feel that they are better than you.

 8. Be mindful of your use of social media.